Ambient Occlusion

 Introduction

-Artistic movements like impressionism have tried to find better ways of illustrating reality than reality itself, for this they depict objects as light avoiding a defined shape or form.
-Light representation impacts: emotions, credibility, intention and context.
+Movements like impressionism have tried to find better ways of illustrating reality than reality itself (perceived reality).
+They depict objects as light strokes, avoiding a defined shape or form.
+Light representation affects emotions, credibility, intention and context.

-In recent years we have seen an increasing graphical improvement trying to get closer to reality.
-This lead to the developement of techniques to simulate light behavior in computers.
+In recent years we have seen an increasing graphical improvement on computer generated images trying to get closer to reality.
+This provided new techniques to simulate light behavior on virtual enviorments.

 fig 1: Paintings trying to represent light in an appealing way fig 1: Paintings trying to represent light in an appealing way